solo-io/supergloo/docs/content/reference/cli/meshctl_cluster_register.md

       --cluster-name string              name of the cluster to register --federation-namespace string      namespace of the Gloo Mesh control plane in which the secret for the registered cluster will be created (default "gloo-mesh")
   -h, --help                             help for register
-      --install-wasm-agent               If true, install the wasm-agent on the cluster being registered if Enterprise Networking is detected. (default true)
+      --install-enterprise-agent               If true, install the enterprise-agent on the cluster being registered if Enterprise Networking is detected. (default true)
       --kubeconfig string                path to the kubeconfig from which the registered cluster will be accessed --mgmt-context string              name of the kubeconfig context to use for the management cluster --remote-context string            name of the kubeconfig context to use for the remote cluster --remote-namespace string          namespace in the target cluster where a service account enabling remote access will be created.
 If the namespace does not exist it will be created. (default "gloo-mesh")
-      --wasm-agent-chart-file string     Path to a local Helm chart for installing the Wasm Agent.
+      --enterprise-agent-chart-file string     Path to a local Helm chart for installing the Enterprise Agent.
 If unset, this command will install the Wasm Agent from the publicly released Helm chart.
-      --wasm-agent-chart-values string   Path to a Helm values.yaml file for customizing the installation of the Wasm Agent.
+      --enterprise-agent-chart-values string   Path to a Helm values.yaml file for customizing the installation of the Enterprise Agent.
 If unset, this command will install the Wasm Agent with default Helm values.
 ```

 ### Options inherited from parent commands